 Welcome to Convivium Musicum!
-Our concerts in January and May 2014 will explore works on the theme of Lost and Found, and we are also delighted to be collaborating with the Cape Cod Symphony Orchestra this December, performing Handel's Messiah.
-Then, in January, just before our season concerts, we'll be assisting the Boston Youth Symphony Orchestra in a performance of Puccini's Tosca.
+Our concerts in January and May 2014 explore works on the theme of Lost and Found, and we are delighted to have collaborated with the Cape Cod Symphony Orchestra this past December, performing Handel's Messiah.
+Then, in January, just before our season concerts, we assisted the Boston Youth Symphony Orchestra in a performance of Puccini's Tosca.
 Please see our Season page for full details--we hope you will join us!

 Spring 2014 Concert Dates: Found: Music in the Age of Exploration

 Sat May 3, 2014: Trinity Lutheran Church in Worcester, 8 PM

 Sun May 4, 2014: St. Paul's Episcopal Church, Brookline, 7 PM

 Sat May 17, 2014: Harvard-Epworth Church, Cambridge, 8 PM

 Sun May 18, 2014: Christ Church Andover, 4 PM